chauff/cse1500-web-transcripts/_lectures/css.md

 :point_up: Important to remember: only attributes that start with the prefix `data-` can be surfaced in CSS via the `attr()` function.

 <debug-info markdown="block">
-:point_up Remember that we stated earlier on that `position:absolute` positions an element relative to its closest **positioned** ancestor.
+:point_up: Remember that we stated earlier on that `position:absolute` positions an element relative to its closest **positioned** ancestor.
 Observe what happens if the line `position: relative` is removed from the `button` selector: the positioning of the button elements does not change but the pseudo-elements holding our data are now positioned with respect to the `<body>` element as it is the closest ancestor with a position.
 If your positioning of pseudo-elements is not where you think it should be, make sure to have set the `position` property in its parent!
 </debug-info>

 <optional-info markdown="block">
-:point_up Once we *switch off* the button's pseudo-element `::after` (as indicated above, it is sufficient to remove the `content` property for this purpose) and then focus on the text inside each button, we observe that with decreasing browser window width, the full text is cut down and partially replaced by a ellipsis (...) and thus avoid an overflow of the text.
+:point_up: Once we *switch off* the button's pseudo-element `::after` (as indicated above, it is sufficient to remove the `content` property for this purpose) and then focus on the text inside each button, we observe that with decreasing browser window width, the full text is cut down and partially replaced by a ellipsis (...) and thus avoid an overflow of the text.
 This is achieved through the property/value pairs of [`overflow:hidden`](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow) and [`text-overflow:ellipsis`](https://developer.mozilla.org/en-US/docs/Web/CSS/text-overflow).
 Without `overflow:hidden` the text will flow over the edge of the button.
 Once it is set, the text is cut off at the end of the button's content area.
 This does not look great.
 Adding `text-overflow:ellipsis` ensures that the user sees ... instead of the sudden clipping of the text.
 The renderings below should make the differences clear.

 ![CSS text overflow](../img/css-overflow-ellipsis.png)